chanyeonkim-lab/field-notes/2026-08-customer-zero-award.md

 The tool won my region's **Customer Zero Award** — internal recognition given to the Solution Engineer who most effectively applied AI to their own work.

 The bigger takeaway isn't the award.
-It's that a non-engineer SE can now design, build, and deploy the actual tool a customer experiences — because Claude Code has moved the ceiling.
+It's that a solution engineer can now design, build, and deploy the actual tool a customer experiences — because Claude Code has moved the ceiling.
 Enablement stops being a slide deck.
 It becomes something you ship.

 This sits alongside a company-wide Claude "vibe coding" training I designed for ~50 Salesforce Korea colleagues earlier this year.
 Same instinct, different form factor: the fastest path to AI adoption is putting people in a position where they've already used it once.